UBitSandBox/HYBRID-REST-TOPIC/README.md

 | Python interpreter | Choose the last version of Python3             |
 | Working directory  | ...../HYBRID-REST-TOPIC/vectoREST              |

+## Configuration
+At the root of the project, create a file .env and copy the environment variables from the .env.example file.

+Fill the environment variables with the appropriate values.

 ## Run server

 ### In Terminal :